-In recent years, Tulum has become an established tourism hotspot and a strong rival to neighbouring resorts on the Riviera Maya such as Cancun and Playa del Carmen.
+Located on Mexico’s Riviera Maya, Tulum has become an established tourism hotspot and a strong rival to leading nearby resorts such as Cancún.

 Tulum in Mexico is becoming an increasingly attractive destination for investors looking for both a steady rental income and an excellent long-term return on investment.
 A robust local economy, growing demand and a booming tourism industry combine to create a host of opportunities.

 The key to Tulum’s success is tourism.
 The city slots onto the spectacular Riviera Maya region running along the Caribbean south of Cancun, which has seen a surge in tourist numbers in recent years.
 Between January and August 2022, there were 13.5 million arrivals at Cancun International Airport, which is an increase of 14.3% on 2019.
 Tulum and Playa del Carmen received a record-breaking 822,000 visitors between June and August 2022, representing a 22% increase on 2019.
 There were also 1.4 million visitors to Tulum’s archeological sites in 2022.

 Tourists are attracted by a compelling mix of good weather, spectacular scenery, world-class nature reserves and gorgeous beaches.
 Meanwhile, the surrounding countryside, dotted with ancient Mayan ruins, gives the entire region a sense of mystery and magic.